reportportal/kubernetes/reportportal/v5/v5/README.md

 **Overall information**

 This Helm project is created to setup ReportPortal with only one commando.
 It installs all mandatory services to run the application.

+It is also supports use of an external cloud services to resolve the dependencies, such as Amazon RDS Service for PostgreSQL database and Amazon ES as an Elasticsearch cluster.

 The Chart installation consist of the following .yaml files:

-- Statefulset and Service files of: `Analyzer, Api, Index, Migrations, UAT, UI, RabbitMq, PostgreSQL, Elasticsearch` that are used for deployment and communication between services
+- Statefulset, Deployments and Service files of: `Analyzer, Api, Index, Migrations, UAT, UI` that are used for deployment and communication between services
-- `Ingress` objects to access the UI
+- `Ingress` object to access the UI
 - `values.yaml` which exposes a few of the configuration options in the charts
 - `templates/_helpers.tpl` file which contains helper templates.